Convert Kilowatt-second to Exajoule (kWs to Exajoule)

 Frequently Asked Questions

-How do you convert kWs to EJ formula?
+How do you convert kWs to Exajoule formula?

-The main formula to convert kWs to EJ is to multiply kWs value by 1e-15.
+The main formula for the conversion of the kWs value to Exajoule amount is to multiply the kWs value by 1e-15.

 There are 1e-15 Exajoule in 1 Kilowatt-second.To convert from Kilowatt-second to Exajoule, multiply your figure by 1e-15 (or divide by 1e+15).